Embassy 49th Street Theatre

 153 W. 49th Street,

 8 people favorited this theater

-It was built for actor-turned-producer Charles Hopkins by the firm of Murray & Dana, who designed the intimate theater in Old English style, complete with a mural of the theater’s original namesakes fighting it out on the facade overlooking West 49th Street.
+It was built for actor-turned-producer Charles Hopkins by the firm of Murray & Dana, who designed the intimate theatre in Old English style, complete with a mural of the theatre’s original namesakes fighting it out on the façade overlooking West 49th Street.

 The small lobby resembled a 16th Century English pub, and when it first opened, the staff was attired in Elizabethan costume.
 Inside the eighteen-row auditorium, its seats were once long benches upholstered with black leather.
 On the mezzanine level, boxes seating two-to-six people each ran down the length of the side and rear walls.

 The ceiling was crossed with dark, thick wood beams, and its walls coated in plain white plaster.
 Medieval-style chandeliers hung over the auditorium with lights which resembled candles.

 For a small theatre, the Punch and Judy contained a full-size stage and tall proscenium arch, and its curtains carried on the Old English theme.
 Antique French tapestries also hung from the side of the stage.
 The auditorium was loosely modeled on the Blackfriars Theatre in London.

 The theatre’s first production was not a hit and its first decade or so in operation, the Punch and Judy managed to have just a couple of modest successes.